 Heroin Detox at FHE Health

 Help is available to you or your loved one.
-Learn more about the detox options at FHE Health by contacting us today.
+Learn more about FHE Health’s heroin detox options in Florida by contacting us today.

 Heroin is a lethal substance that creates intense dependency and a high overdose risk.
 In 2022, 5,871 people in the United States died from an opioid overdose, many of those from heroin, according to the National Institutes on Drug Abuse.
 Treatment for heroin addiction, including heroin detox, is available and can save your life or that of a loved one.